 • Forecast reporting to manage cyclical changes in the business

-We expect that this paper has provided valuable insights into the unique challenges of designing and managing sales compensation plans in the telecommunications industry and how SPM solutions can help.
+We expect that this paper has provided valuable insights into the unique telecom industry challenges of designing and managing sales compensation plans in the telecommunications industry and how SPM solutions can help.
 Because of the complexity and dynamic nature of telecommunications sales, SPM solutions are critical for this industry.
 A successful implementation for SPM requires detailed planning, including defining specific needs and priorities up front, involvement of all key stakeholders, and thorough training on how to get the most from the SPM system.

 In an environment as competitive and quickly evolving as telecommunications, where sales agility can separate the winners and losers, SPM is becoming less of a differentiator than a baseline requirement.